History of Manderstam International Group

 After the Second World War Mr. Manderstam continued his high-level contacts with many wartime resistance leaders who subsequently became leading politicians in Africa and south-east Asia.
 The company retained its links to ex-service personnel and even into the 1980s there were a number of ex-SAS officers working in the firm.
 Read more about the history of Major Manderstam.

 The firm grew along with many other similar firms of consulting engineers such as Eubank & Partners, W. S. Atkins, Binie and Partners, Mott MacDonald all of whom are now major corporate entities either through growth, acquisition or takeover.
-All these firms were based in and around Victoria Street in London SW1, alongside major contractors such as Humphrey and Glasgow’s, all servicing the major oil companies, also located in Victoria Street.
+All these firms were based in and around Victoria Street in London SW1, alongside major contractors such as Humphrey and Glasgow’s, all servicing the major oil companies, also located in Victoria Street (see map right – in the heart of Westminster).

 Mr. Manderstam died in 1984 however the business was purchased by the employees and continued as it is today, retaining its unique technical expertise and highly personalised approach to the work undertaken for its clients.